dokato/dokato.github.io/content/pages/about.md

 save_as: index.html

 Hey, I work as a **Senior Data Scientist** in the Machine Learning for Verification group at <a href="https://arm.com/" target="_blank">Arm</a>.
-Previously, I was a **Research Software Engineer** in the <a href="https://flyconnecto.me/" target="_blank">Drosophila Connectomics</a> at <a href="https://www.cam.ac.uk/" target="_blank">University of Cambridge</a>.
+Previously, I was a **Research Software Engineer** in the <a href="https://flyconnecto.me/" target="_blank">Drosophila Connectomics</a> lab at <a href="https://www.cam.ac.uk/" target="_blank">University of Cambridge</a>.
 I'm interested in **machine learning**, **neuroscience** and **text processing**.
 As a <a href="https://www.software.ac.uk/" target="_blank">Software Sustainability Institute</a> Fellow, I advocate for **open science**, by promoting good coding practices in research and by contributing to **open source** software.

-In the past I worked on: connectomics, brain computer-interfaces, psychophysics, brain functional connectivity, natural language processing, <a href="https://shiny.tools/" target="_blank">R Shiny</a> packages and artificial neural networks.
+In the past I worked on: connectomics, brain computer-interfaces, psychophysics, brain functional connectivity, natural language processing, R packages and artificial neural networks.

 <center>
 <b><a href="contact.html" > Get in touch </a></b>